EU AI Act: A First Look at Europe’s AI Regulation

 Limited Risk AI

-The current version of the EU AI Act also outlines the transparency obligations for limited-risk AIs where there is a risk of manipulation (i.e., chatbots) or deceit (i.e., deep fakes).
+The EU AI Act outlines transparency obligations for limited-risk AIs, especially where there is a risk of manipulation (i.e., chatbots) or deceit (i.e., deep fakes).

 Minimal Risk AI